Dan Bouwman (Founder)

 Doug is recently retired from the Niagara Parks Commission as the Police Chief with over thirty years of career commitment.
 He has an active interest in Special Olympics and sits on the Board of Directors for Niagara Region’s Brain Injury Community Re-Entry.
 Doug thoroughly enjoys the outdoor lifestyle and he and his son Adam contribute countless hours to facility and property maintenance at Heartland Forest.

-Darren is a Chartered Accountant and Certified General Accountant with more than 11 years experience in public practice.
-He currently teaches at Niagara College in the Business Program for Continuing Education as well as the School of Accountancy at York University.
-Darren enjoys spending time with his family going on walks, camping, canoeing and mountain biking.
+Darren is a Chartered Professional Accountant with many years of experience in public practice, specializing in taxation.
+He has taught at Niagara College in the Business Program for Continuing Education as well as at the School of Accountancy at York University.
+Darren enjoys spending time with his family doing most anything outside!